rixx/2018.djangocon.eu/pypi.md

 Run this in your shell, then run other pip commands.
 This will activate the use of the PyPI cache for only this terminal session, so it's great if you want to execute multiple pip commands in sequence or over the course of the day – but you'll need to re-enter the command if you open a new terminal window.

+### Troubleshooting

+If you have trouble using pip with these instructions, ask Tobias to help, or any person who is wearing a firefighter hat, or just your neighbour if it seems to work for them.